Project Conversations To and From Slack

 - You can click on the Task Name to open the Assignment Details in a new Workamajig tab.

-- From here you can perform actions such as updating the Assignments Percent Complete, New Time Entry, view the Project and Task Descriptions.
-Along with interacting on the Deliverables, To Dos and Conversations for this Task.
+- From here, you can perform actions such as updating the Assignments Percent Complete, New Time Entry, and view the Project and Task Descriptions, along with interacting on the Deliverables, To Dos, and Conversations for this Task.

 Get Daily Feed This Week